PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/natgw/README.md

 #### zone

-Controls if the NAT Gateway will be bound to a specific zone or not.
+Controls whether the NAT Gateway will be bound to a specific zone or not.
 This is a string with the zone number or `null`.
 Only for newly created resources.

 NAT Gateway is not zone-redundant.
 It is a zonal resource.
 It means that it's always deployed in a zone.
 It's up to the user to decide if a zone will be specified during resource deployment or if Azure will take that decision for the user.
 Keep in mind that regardless of the fact that NAT Gateway is placed in a specific zone it can serve traffic for resources in all zones.
-But if that zone becomes unavailable resources in other zones will loose internet connectivity.
+But if that zone becomes unavailable, resources in other zones will lose internet connectivity.

 For design considerations, limitation and examples of zone-resiliency architecture please refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-availability-zones).